valdar/kamelets-workshop/README.didact.md

 This workshop will drive you to the basics of writing new Kamelets, using and sharing them with the community.

-**Prizes are available** for the 3 people who provide the most complete solution to the last exercise (see below).
+**Prizes are available** for the 3 people who provide the most complete solutions to the last exercise (see below).

 ## Introduction

 This workshop is divided into multiple parts with increasing level of difficulty.

-We'll stay connected for **50 minutes** to provide help during the initial steps, bust last exercise (the one that is valid for the prize) can be completed also in the next few days (**deadline for submission is Monday December 6th at 10:00 CET**).
+We'll stay connected for **50 minutes** to provide help during the initial steps, bust last exercise (the one that is valid for the prize) can be completed also in the next few days (**deadline for submission is Monday December 6th at 18:00 CET**).

 It's required that you install on your machine some tools that will help you to write and tests the Kamelets.